Operation Irini

 In September 2020, the Irini operation stated that within six months, the operation sent 14 special reports to UN Panel of Experts concerning from both sides of the conflict in Libya, performed 12 visits on collaborative merchant vessels and monitored 10 ports and landing points, 25 airports and landing strips.
 In addition, it made 250 requests for satellite images to the EU Satellite Centre.

 Headquarters of the operation are in Rome, Italy.
-Italy and Greece alternate the Force Commander every six months (together with the rotation of the flagship).
+Italy and Greece alternate the force commander every six months (together with the rotation of the flagship).

 Mission

 The primary mission of the operation is to ensure the implementation of the UN arms embargo.
-Other missions include the training of the Libyan Coast Guard and Navy, the disruption of human trafficking and halt the illicit exports of Libyan oil.
+Other missions include the training of the Libyan Coast Guard and Libyan Navy, the disruption of human trafficking and halt the illicit exports of Libyan oil.

+In March 2025, the Council expanded the operation’s mandate to include the monitoring, surveillance and information gathering of additional illicit activities beyond arms and oil trafficking.
+It was also tasked with collecting information relevant to the protection of critical maritime infrastructure and contributing to contingency planning.

 Duration

-The initial mandate of Operation IRINI lasted until 31 March 2021.

-On 17 March 2021, the EU extended the operation for two more years, until the end of March 2023.

-The former Operation Sophia permanently ceased its activity at the same time of the launch of IRINI.
+The former Operation Sophia permanently ceased its activity at the same time of the launch of Irini.

+Operation Irini has been extended multiple times over the years with the latest extension prolonging the mandate until 31 March 2027.